rsnodgrass/hass-poolmath/README.md

 ### Feature Requests

 * move all communication/interfaces to Pool Math into separate pypoolmath package that can be maintained separately
-* on HA start, if the Pool Math cloud service is not available, no sensors are created (they get created later when service returns)...but this could do a better job of saving the sensor names in the PoolMathServiceSensor with RestoreEntity so that all the previously discovered sensors are automatically recreated even when Pool Math is down
+* on HA start, if the Pool Math cloud service is not available, no sensors are created (they get created later when service returns); ideas how to improve this:
+  1. if Pool Math service is down, just create ALL sensors hardcoded in POOL_MATH_SENSOR_SETTINGS (or check to see if RestoreEnttiy has entries for those) ... this might be easiest, and could just be standard startup procedure
+  2. update PoolMathServiceSensor to also use RestoreEntity and recreate all sensors that were saved in its state
 * make the HA yaml configuration for this a platform, rather than a sensor config...e.g.:

 ```yaml